Instagram Image Splitter

 1. Check the mock profile preview before exporting so the main subject is not split awkwardly.

-3. Post tile 01 first and continue by number until the top-left tile is posted last.
+4. Post tile 01 first and continue by number until the top-left visual tile is posted last.

 Design the grid around the campaign, not just the crop.